Back to Blog

 1. Educational content with "brainrot" editing

-Take a high-RPM topic (finance, science, history) and present it with the fast-paced, meme-heavy editing style that Gen Z engages with.
+Take a high-RPM topic (finance, science, history) and present it with fast-paced, meme-heavy editing.
 You get the RPM benefits of educational content with the engagement of entertainment.
 Competition is still low because most educational creators use a traditional talking-head format.

 2. Faceless storytelling in high-RPM verticals